universal-automata/liblevenshtein/README.md

 The sorting options are as follows:

-1. sort_matches := Whether to sort the transduced terms.
+1. sort_matches := Whether to sort the transduced terms (boolean).
-2. include_distance := Whether to include the Levenshtein distances with the transduced terms.
+2. include_distance := Whether to include the Levenshtein distances with the transduced terms (boolean).
-3. case_insensitive := Whether to sort the results in a case-insensitive manner.
+3. case_insensitive := Whether to sort the results in a case-insensitive manner (boolean).

 Each option defaults to `true`.
-You can get the original behavior of the transducer by setting each option to false (where the original behavior was to return the terms unsorted and excluding their distances).
+You can get the original behavior of the transducer by setting each option to `false` (where the original behavior was to return the terms unsorted and excluding their distances).